AbdelrahmanDjango/CRUD-operation-NodeJS---No-database./README.md

 # Social network with good features.
-This is a social network project, using JavaScript (Express JS), MongoDB database, and using Auth JWT.

-What is the challenge for me in this project -the Junior Challenge-:

-The account privacy feature leads to changing the entire structure of the project, as if the account is private, its posts will be private, and vice versa.

-This also affects the follower system.
-If you try to access a private account or its posts, you will have to follow it first.
+🌟 Project Description:

+I developed a social networking platform using Node.js, Express, and MongoDB.
+The project features a robust authentication system allowing users to create accounts, log in, and obtain tokens for accessing platform features like following other users and posting content.

+Users can customize the privacy settings of their accounts, choosing between public and private modes.
+By default, accounts are public, ensuring immediate visibility of posts and profile information.
+For enhanced privacy, users can switch accounts to private mode.

+In private mode, users must send follow requests to access private posts.
+The account owner can accept or reject follow requests based on their preferences.

+I implemented JWT-based authentication to ensure secure token issuance for user authentication.
+Additionally, I employed password hashing techniques to safeguard user credentials.
+As an added security measure, I developed middleware functions to track user activity and manage unauthorized endpoint requests.

+I implemented JWT-based authentication to ensure secure token issuance for user authentication.
+Additionally, I created middleware functions to track user activity, allowing developers to monitor the HTTP request methods and endpoint URLs accessed by users, along with timestamps indicating when the requests were made.
+This provides valuable insights into user behavior and enables developers to analyze user interactions with the platform.

+One challenge was implementing private accounts and managing post privacy settings.
+I devised a system to automatically adjust post privacy when account settings change and filter data for pending follow requests.

+I oversaw the project, structured its architecture, designed the database schema, and implemented the endpoints.
+Collaboration with an engineer helped me grasp tokens and authentication, facilitating project completion.

+Currently, the project focuses on backend development, with frontend implementation pending.
+For future enhancements, I aim to introduce a chat feature for user interaction.

 ### Getting started
 To start using the project, you must follow these steps:
-1) Create a register using name, email, password, role, and bio.
-They will be overridden with default values until the user changes them.
+1) Create a register using name, email, password.

-2) Create a login with the same data to take the token, and from here we can use the rest of the features.
+2) Login with the same data to take the token, and from here we can use the rest of the features.

 ### Prerequisites
 What things you need to install the software and how to install them: